Public Health Genomics

 November, 2009: DTC Personal Genomics Services

 Embracing the advancements in genetic and Internet technology, a number of web-based companies have started offering personal genome profiles directly to consumers.
-The companies claim to provide consumers with information about their risk of developing diseases such as asthma, diatetes, heart disease, and various cancers.
+The companies claim to provide consumers with information about their risk of developing diseases such as asthma, diabetes, heart disease, and various cancers.
 The presumed goal is to empower individuals to take better control of their health.
 Although commercial genetic tests may sound appealing and harmless, it is important to be aware of some of the pitfalls and limitations of such tests.
 The DPH Genomics Office developed information to consider about Direct-to-Consumer Personal Genomics Services.

 November, 2009: Family Health History Campaign

-Your Family Health History Workbook, Pocket Guide, and Poster
+Your Family Health History Workbook, Pocket Guide, and Poster developed.

 October, 2009: Genetic Privacy Laws